 …passengers to be subjected to temperature measurement at Airport

-Governor Ifeanyi Okowa of Delta State has ordered the closure of all primary, secondary and tertiary institutions including private schools effective Thursday, March 26, 2020, for 30 days as part of an effort aimed at containing the dreaded coronavirus ravaging the world.
+GOVERNOR Ifeanyi Okowa of Delta State, has ordered the closure of all primary, secondary and tertiary institutions for 30 days as part of effort aimed at containing the dreaded coronavirus ravaging the world.

 He also ordered that all incoming sea vessels to observe a 14-day quarantine period to be cleared by the Port health personnel before birthing in any seaport in the State.

-“We have embarked on the training of healthcare personnel to work at the isolation ward.
-Training and engagement of 129 Red Cross workers across the State are on-going.
+“We have embarked on training of healthcare personnel to work at the isolation ward.
+Training and engagement of 129 Red Cross workers across the State is on-going.
 Identified and established holding rooms in all zonal and all state hospitals across the State.